 The Council receives income from a variety of sources in addition to the precept.
-At the interim review we examined the latest budget reports and we:
+We examined the budget reports and we:

-- > Agreed the first and second instalments of the 2022/23 precept as recorded in the Cash Book in April and September 2022 to the amount approved in the minutes; - Examined two burials from the burial register confirming a certificate of burial or cremation was held and agreeing the amount charged to the schedule of fees published on the Council website and confirming a receipt was on file for the income; - > Reviewed income on the memorial garden testing to receipts, we note that for the main grant from HS2 the donor does not provide a remittance advice detailing the amount; - > Tested street lighting income to invoices; and - ➤ As previously noted, tested a month's income in the main Natwest Cash Book to the bank statements and confirmed recovery of VAT.
+Agreed the first and second instalments of the 2022/23 precept as recorded in the Cash Book in April and September 2022 to the amount approved in the minutes.
+We further agreed the amount received to the list of 2022/23 parish precept demands published independently by the Government;

+- Examined two burials from the burial register confirming a certificate of burial or cremation was held and agreeing the amount charged to the schedule of fees published on the Council website and confirming a receipt was on file for the income; - > Reviewed income on the memorial garden testing to receipts, we note that for the main grant from HS2 the donor does not provide a remittance advice detailing the amount; - > Tested street lighting income to invoices; and - As previously noted, tested two month's income in the main Natwest Cash Book to the bank statements and confirmed recovery of VAT.